14-moment maximum-entropy modelling of collisionless ions for Hall thruster discharges: Test case II: ion-wave trapping

 where the $y$ coordinate refers to the azimuthal direction, while $V_0$ is the amplitude and $\omega$ and $k$ are the angular frequency and wave number.
-The electric field results from differentiation along $y$, and reads $\mathsf{E}=V_0 k \sin(\omega t + k y)$.
+The electric field results from differentiation along $y$, and reads $E=V_0 k \sin(\omega t + k y)$.
 The frequency and wave number are chosen as to provide reasonable results.
 Considering a domain length $L=0.01~\si{m}$, the choice $k = 2 \pi N / L$, with $N=4$ results in four peaks inside the domain.
-The value of $V_0$ is estimated by considering the simulations of \cite{charoy20192d}, where one has, very roughly, $V_0\approx T_i~\si{[eV]}$.
-Therefore, we choose $V_0=10~\si{V}$.
-Finally, in \cite{charoy20192d}, the waves appear to travel at a velocity $v=\omega/k$ that is roughly equal to twice the ion thermal speed $v_{th}=\sqrt{8 k_B T_i/\pi m}$, with $k_B$ the Boltzmann constant.
-This gives $\omega=21.745~\si{MHz}$.
-The choice of these values is strongly approximated, but gives a reasonable starting point.
-For additional simulations with different conditions the reader is referred to \cite{boccelli2021moment}.

-First, the one\hyp{}dimensional in space and velocity (1D1V) kinetic equation is solved by direct integration.
-In order to reproduce the solution with a reasonable accuracy, a grid of $2048\times2048$ elements is used, with second order accuracy in space.
-First\hyp{}order accuracy in time is employed: different time steps were tested, as to verify the accuracy.
-Figure~\ref{fig:kin-sol-ions-moving-wave} shows the time evolution of the initial Maxwellian: the negative velocity side of the VDF is clearly affected by the travelling electric field wave and rolls in phase\hyp{}space showing ion\hyp{}wave trapping.
-In the absence of collisions, this effect keeps increasing, and we expect the solution to be progressively harder to be followed by a fluid method.
+This is sufficient for our purposes of testing the method in presence of some periodicity.
+A reasonable value for $V_0$ is here estimated by considering the simulations of Charoy et al,\cite{charoy20192d} where the magnitude of the azimuthal electric field is approximately equal to $E_y \approx 2 \times 10^4~\si{V/m}$.
+Considering the said choice for the wave number $k$, we thus select a value of $V_0 = 10~\si{V}$.